theborakompanioni/azure-docs.de-de/articles/virtual-network/virtual-networks-create-vnetpeering-arm-portal.md

 <properties
-   pageTitle="Erstellen des VNet-Peerings mit dem Azure-Portal | Microsoft Azure" description="Erfahren Sie, wie Sie ein virtuelles Netzwerk mit dem Azure-Portal im Resource Manager erstellen." services="virtual-network" documentationCenter="" authors="NarayanAnnamalai"
+   pageTitle="Create VNet Peering using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal in Resource Manager." services="virtual-network" documentationCenter="" authors="NarayanAnnamalai"